bleonardb3/pixiedust-facebook-analysis/README.md

 1. [Save your work](#9-save-your-work)

-## Step 1.
-Sign up for the IBM Data Science Experience (DSX).
+## 1. Sign up for the Data Science Experience.
 We recommend using the Firefox browser.

 __NOTE__: If you already have a DSX account, please skip to __Step 2__.